handrimaulud/data-science/README.md

 9. Datetime (this package using for time-series dataset)

-# You have to click the 'Project.ipynb' above to watch the main portofolio i created.
+# You have to click the 'Portofolio_Current_Exchange_IDR_USD.ipynb' above to watch the main portofolio i created.
 There are several projects and practices that you have to see them.
-1. Click data-science-practice for practice subject, this folder contain jupyter notebook codes
+1. Click data-science-practice for practice and the portfolio subject, this folder contain jupyter notebook and SQL codes
-2. Click project-ds for project subject that i documented in pdf or the code can access in data-science-practice
+2. Click project-ds for project subject that i documented in pdfs or the code can access in data-science-practice
 3. Click Dataset for dataset subject that i used for practice and project
 4. Click Certificate-training-completion for certificate i have done some courses